Dream State: Formation and Consequences

-Dream State was formed in South Wales, UK, in 2014 by vocalist CJ Gilpin, guitarists Aled Evans and Sam Harrison-Little, bassist Danny Rayer and drummer Jamie Lee.
+Dream State was formed in Carmarthen South Wales, UK, in 2014 practising in the Golden Lion pub by vocalist CJ Gilpin, guitarists Aled Evans and Sam Harrison-Little, bassist Danny Rayer and drummer Jamie Lee.

 They released their first single, "Burn Them Down", on 8 January 2015.
 Later that year, on 20 November, they released their first EP Consequences, which was recorded at The Boneyard Studio in South Wales.

 Line-up change, UNFD and Recovery

 In March 2017 the band released their single "White Lies".
 That summer they had their first festival appearance at Reading and Leeds Festivals.
 It was later announced, that Dream State had signed to independent record label UNFD at the festival.

 2017 also saw a change in line-up.
-Sam Harrison-Little left the band to spend more time with his family and was replaced by Rhys Wilcox.
+Founding member Sam Harrison-Little was replaced by Rhys Wilcox.

 On 18 May 2018, the band's second EP Recovery was released through UNFD.

 Dream State is featured on the 2018 compilation album Songs That Saved My Life in aid of mental health and suicide prevention charities.
 For the compilation, the band recorded a cover of Linkin Park's "Crawling".